 The thing that’s not so great is that sending physical invites can be really expensive.
 You have to buy the cards or invites, and also pay for postage on top of that.
 All of those things together carry a hefty price tag.
 And that’s even more true if you invite a lot of people.

 To keep costs to a minimum, opt for email invitations instead.
+(To be honest, I might even send a text if I’m just inviting a few friends for a nice meal.)
 Many services have both paid and free options for use, so you can find the invitation that works best for you and your budget.

-And, not only are email invitations more cost effective, they can save you time because you won’t have to write out addresses on Every.
+And, not only are email–or text– invitations more cost-effective, they can save you time because you won’t have to write out addresses on Every.
 Single.
 Envelope.